 What is a Public Adjuster, and What Do They Do?

-Public adjusters have expertise in how to evaluate claims and how to submit detailed documentation to support them.
+Public adjusters have expertise in how to evaluate claims and how to submit detailed documentation to support them after natural disaster damage.
 This greatly increases the chances of your insurance company agreeing to pay you more.

 To learn more about how to make sure you’re made whole following a disaster, talk to one of our experienced adjusters today.